 Invisible socks or sockettes are, indeed, the answer.
 Despite their daintiness, these obscure foot coverers cut off below your mankles, leaving them blissfully exposed, without fear of smelling.

 Now that we’ve separated the folders from the rollers (and the lovers of the pre-crop) on how to wear cropped pants, knowing what shoes and pants to wear together – with your exposed ankles between the two, is the final component.

 Cropped Trousers On A Suit

 Yes, this is now a thing thanks to the likes of Thom Browne.
 Next time you buy a suit you may find yourself asking for the trousers to be cut extra short.
 Keep in mind this is cool now, but maybe not next year… it may not be suitable for work either.
 Regardless, if you’re into the cropped suit look then opt for no sock and stick with plain coloured suits.
 Bright or patterned suits might attract a bit too much attention.

 Cropped Trousers & Sneakers

 The low-cut, white sneaker is a perfect pairing with a light cropped trouser or a wool-cotton trouser separate in the cooler months.
-Worn with a revere collar shirt and vintage shades, summer becomes cool once more, as a Talented Mr. Ripley-style dream team.
+Worn with a collared shirt and vintage shades, summer becomes cool once more, as a Talented Mr. Ripley-style dream team.